quark-strange/Digraph_enumeration/README.md

 # Digraph_enumeration
-enumerating all the strongly connected digraphs for given number of vertices n.
+enumerating all the strongly connected (unlabled) digraphs for given number of vertices n.

 the total number |S| is: